 In This Section

-Define alternate keys for an entity
+Define alternate keys for the table

 Using alternate keys